corpbob/OpenShiftHowToGuides/exercises/06_configure_cicd.md

   - commit
 - Tick "Trigger Builds Remotely".
 Set the token to "secret" (without the quotes).
 - Click Save
-- Modify the pipeline script
+- Modify the pipeline script.
+Make sure you change userX to the appropriate value.

 ```
 node('nodejs') {